Fleury Earnings Call Transcripts

 -

-Strong revenue and net income growth in 2024, driven by successful integration, digital innovation, and strategic acquisitions.
-Margins expanded, cash generation was robust, and the company remains well-positioned for continued market share gains and operational efficiency.
+Strong revenue and EBITDA growth in 2024 was driven by successful integration, strategic acquisitions, and digital innovation.
+Margins expanded, cash generation was robust, and leverage remained low, positioning the company for continued growth and operational efficiency.

 -